 1 – Why does drift happen?

-The GPS signal comes from shared satellites in orbit which broadcast a timestamped signal.
+The GPS signal comes from shared satellites in orbit that broadcast a timestamped signal.
 Your equipment then uses the difference between the time of reception and the time transmitted from the satellites to calculate your precise location.
 Your altitude, satellite delays, as well as the number of satellites you have access to can affect your vertical accuracy.
 When outside forces disrupt the signal from the satellites, the accuracy of the measurements your equipment receives can vary, well beyond their normal operating range.
-This is a big deal when you’re talking about finishing work in land-forming operations, especially since it’s a game of hundredths of a foot rather than tenths of a foot.
+This is a big deal when you’re talking about finishing work in land forming operations, especially since it’s a game of hundredths of a foot rather than tenths of a foot.

 2 – Why does it matter?

 A significant error caused by drift can exceed as much as four and a half inches in vertical accuracy, like what the delta area experienced recently, and that halts operations in their tracks.
-Traditional GPS land-leveling solutions can’t compensate and operate successfully with that large of an error and the risk of creating sizable holes and high spots becomes too great for crews to continue in those conditions and they are forced to stop.
+Traditional GPS land leveling solutions can’t compensate and operate successfully with that large of an error and the risk of creating sizable holes and high spots becomes too great for crews to continue in those conditions and they are forced to stop.

 3 – How do you avoid downtime?